neurodroid/stimfit/doc/sphinx/stf_reference/stf.rst

     Returns the latency value (in x-units) determined by the latency cursors set in the cursors settings menu.
 Call :func:`measure()` or hit enter to update the cursors.

+.. function:: get_latency_end_mode(\*args)

+    Returns a string specifying the latency end mode.
+Can be one of "manual", "peak", "rise", "foot" or "half".

+.. function:: get_latency_start_mode(\*args)

+    Returns a string specifying the latency start mode.
+Can be one of "manual", "peak", "rise", or "half".

 .. function:: get_maxdecay(\*args)

     Returns the the maximal slope of the decay between the peak cursors.
 Returns -1.0 upon error.
 Call :func:`measure()` or hit enter to update the value.